gorkafraga/guidesbook/intro.md

-# Neurolinguistics guides
+## Welcome
 Here we include quick notes on different tools we use in Neurolinguistics.
 Most of the guides are written for internal use and contain quick notes and links to more detailed documentation

 ```{tableofcontents}
 ```